belle2/basf2/online_book/fundamentals/hep_analyses.rst

       :math:`D` and :math:`B` mesons fly much less than a mm before decaying, so they cannot leave any detectable track.
     * Some hyperons, strange baryons, are charged and have a sizable lifetime.
 The longest-living one is the :math:`\Xi^+` with a lifetime of 1.7 ns corresponding to :math:`c\tau \approx 5` cm.
-Such particle, especially if it has few GeV of momentum, can cross the PXD and even the inner layers of the SVD leaving a signal.
+Such a particle, especially if it has some few GeV of momentum, can cross the PXD and even the inner layers of the SVD, leaving a signal.
 However, such short track would be very difficult to reconstruct, and it's much more convenient to reconstruct these hyperons looking at their (almost) stable decay products.
     * Finally, there's one last category of stable charged particles we can detect: light (anti-)nuclei as